April 26 – May 1, 2020

-Eigenvector Research, Inc. is pleased to announce our 14th annual Eigenvector University.
-EigenU 2019 consists of 16 chemometrics short courses led by the Eigenvector staff including PLS_Toolbox creator Barry M. Wise and Eigenvector co-founder Neal B. Gallagher.
+Eigenvector Research, Inc. is pleased to announce our 15th annual Eigenvector University.
+EigenU 2020 consists of 16 chemometrics short courses led by the Eigenvector staff including PLS_Toolbox creator Barry M. Wise and Eigenvector co-founder Neal B. Gallagher plus our associate Rasmus Bro.
 The courses will be held in Seattle, USA at the Washington Athletic Club.
 EigenU will also include a Workshop Dinner, and a PowerUser Tips, Tricks & Poster Session.

 - About Seattle

 - PLS_Toolbox/Solo User Poster Session and User Group Meeting

 - PLS_Toolbox/Solo PowerUser Tips & Tricks

 - Workshop Dinner